List of Gladiators UK events: Hit & Run

 Originally known as Cannonball Run in its road test at the Wembley live shows, the contender had 30 seconds to run back and forth across a suspension bridge, scoring two points for each crossing.
-Four Gladiators (two on each side of the bridge) attempted to knock the contender off by launching 4 ft demolition balls at them.
-Contenders were forbidden from crawling or moving backwards.
-The event's signature music was "Hey Rock n Roll" by Showaddywaddy.
+A crossing is only registered if they touch the backboard of the platform.
+Four Gladiators (two on each side of the bridge) attempted to knock the contender off by launching 4 ft foam rubber demolition balls at them.
+Contenders were forbidden from crawling, holding onto a ball to avoid falling, standing still or moving backwards.

-Hit & Run returned in the Sky series.
-The bridge was suspended above water and the contender had to touch a buzzer located on each platform.
+The event returned in the Sky series.
+The bridge was suspended above water and to register the crossing the contender had to touch a buzzer located on each platform.
 In series 10, contenders had a limited time after hitting each button to get to the other side.
 The time limit was eight seconds for female contenders and seven for male contenders.
 If the contender did not hit the button in time, a light went out and the crossing did not score any points.
-Contenders were also liable to be disqualified if they did not keep running at all times.
 When a contender is knocked from the bridge, the Bananarama cover of Na Na Hey Hey Kiss Him Goodbye is played.